colory-games/UEPlugin-AdvancedControlFlow/README.md

 ### Owner

 This project is owned by the members of [Colory Games](https://colory-games.net/).
-The main mainter of this project is as follows.
+The maintainer of this project is as follows.

 |Name|Contact|
 |---|---|